CSE512-15S/a3-bwstud-ryan16/readme.md

 ### Changes between Storyboard and the Final Implementation

+Our original idea involved using sound to represent orbital resonances.

-We were unable to achieve many of the desired effects, only settling on a focus late in the aassignment period.
+We were unable to achieve many of the desired effects, only settling on a focus late in the assignment period.

 ## Development Process